 Turkey’s Istanbul Airport, which cost more than $12 billion to build, covers 100,000 square metres with a control tower as its signature feature: a glass and iron tulip-shaped structure designed by the Italian studio Pininfarina.

-On the tallest podium stands the Daxing in Beijing, whose inauguration is scheduled for September 30 on the occasion of the 70th anniversary of the founding of the People's Republic of China.
+On the tallest podium stands the Daxing in Beijing, whose grand opening took place on October 25, 2019, on the occasion of the 70th anniversary of the founding of the People’s Republic of China.
 It has a capacity to handle 100 million passengers a year.
 It took five years to build at a cost of $13 billion.
 The terminal building that covers 700,000 square metres.
 These staggering figures justify its primacy and makes it the airport of the future.

-In second place among the largest airports in the world is the Istanbul Airport (Yeni Havalimani om Turkish).
+The second biggest airport in the world is the Istanbul Airport (Yeni Havalimani om Turkish).
 It cost $12 billion dollars to build this infrastructure project with 112 gates, a 25,000-seat car park and 100,000 square metres of other spaces.
 Although it was officially opened in October 2018, work on an additional six runways should finish in 2028.